 Body Length

 To add length: Work more rows before starting armhole shaping.
-In a bottom-up sweater, knit longer before beginning decreases.
-In top-down, continue the body past where the pattern says to bind off.
+In a bottom-up sweater, continue knitting the body past the pattern's stated measurement.
+In a top-down construction, carry on past where the pattern instructs you to begin the underarm bind-off.

 Sleeve Length